 To avoid overwhelming the LLM annotators with extremely complex geometries, we use the Douglas-Peucker algorithm \citep{ramer1972iterative} to simplify the element's geometry.
 As some complex elements may be represented by multiple polygons, we encapsulate the coordinate pairs of each polygon within a list, and all polygons of an element are enclosed within braces.
 In this work, (0, 0) represents the bottom-left corner and (1, 1) the top-right corner, with all coordinates normalized to the range of [0, 1].
-The is-cropped attribute is a boolean value that indicates whether parts of the element extend beyond the image patch, with values "True" or "False".
+The is-cropped attribute indicates whether parts of the element extend beyond the image patch.
+This provides critical information about spatial boundaries, enhancing the model's ability to handle cropped or incomplete objects—a common scenario in remote sensing datasets.
 This attribute is determined by checking if the element visible in the image patch is cropped from a larger geometry.